-But how much bulk do you actually need?
+But how much do you actually need?
 When considering your guest list, figuring out how much booze is enough (without ending up with a cabinet full of half-drunk hooch) can be a tricky task.
-If you’re the host with the most, there’s no better bang for your liquor store buck than a handle, but how many drinks are you actually getting out of that hefty bottle?
+If you’re smart and do a little math ahead of time, there’s no better bang for your liquor store buck than a handle, but how many drinks are you actually getting out of that hefty bottle?
 We’ll break it down for you below so you can focus on planning the festivities.

-1 shot glass = 1.5 ounces
+One shot glass = 1.5 ounces

-I handle = 1.75 liters
+One handle = 1.75 liters

 If you’re still cringing at the thought of doing math, take a deep breath and remember you’re an adult now.
 No need to ask Mr. Davis if you can use your calculator.
-So, here we go:
+So here we go:

-If one liter equals 33.814 ounces, then 1.75 L is the same as 59.1745 ounces.
+If 1 liter equals 33.814 ounces, then 1.75 liters is the same as 59.1745 ounces.
 Divide that by 1.5 and you’ve got a total of 40 shots.
 Good thing Joe has tons of friends, because 40 shots is a lot.

 The size of your shot glasses is key to figuring out how many shots or drinks you can get out of a handle.
 Shot glasses come in different sizes, but 1.5 ounces is what you’ll get when you order a shot at a bar.

 Of course, not everyone at the party will want to do shots.
 Some may prefer refreshing cocktails or classic drinks.
 But this doesn’t mean you need to buy a ton of alcohol, either.
 If you’re unsure how many handles you’ll need, it’s time to do some math again.
+Sorry.

 You already know a handle has just under 60 ounces of liquor.
 Knowing this information also lets you figure out how many cocktails you can make.
 Since most recipes call for 2 ounces of alcohol, you should be able to make approximately 30 drinks from one handle.

 Now that all your math knowledge is coming back to you, it’s easy to apply the same logic to your mixers.
 No need to buy a ton if you won’t use them all.
-Just check the total number ounces in your bottle of mixer and then see how many ounces your recipe calls for.
+Just check the total number of ounces in your bottle of mixer and then see how many ounces your recipe calls for.
 This will let you know how many drinks you can get from a bottle of mixer.

 If all this math is making you thirsty, it’s time to get your handles and reward yourself for the hard calculation work.
-But remember, you’ll have to subtract the ounces you drink to the total number of shots you’ll have for the party.
+But remember, you’ll have to subtract the ounces you drink from the total number of shots you’ll have for the party.
 And if your head’s already spinning, it’s probably not the math.

 Alcohol bottles come in a variety of sizes.
-The standard is 750 ml, which is also known as “a fifth” because it is 1/5 of a gallon.
-Other common alcohol bottle sizes are 50 ml, 100 ml, 200 ml, 375 ml, 1L and 1.75L.
+The standard is 750 ml, which is also known as “a fifth” because it is one-fifth of a gallon.
+Other common alcohol bottle sizes are 50 ml, 100 ml, 200 ml, 375 ml, 1 liter, and 1.75 liters.

-What is the difference between a fifth and a handle?
+What Is the Difference Between a Fifth and a Handle?

-A handle is 1.75 L or 1750 ml.
-A fifth is 750 ml or one fifth of a gallon.
+A handle is 1.75 liters or 1,750 ml.
+A fifth is 750 ml or one-fifth of a gallon.

-Where can I get a handle of alcohol?
+Where Can I Get a Handle of Alcohol?

 Handles are pretty common.
-Most of the time, they’re available for purchase at your local supermarket, liquor store or warehouse store.
+Most of the time, they’re available for purchase at your local supermarket, liquor store, or warehouse store.
 Online retailers also sell handles of your favorite spirits and deliver them right to your home.